 This recipe was made for those days when it’s cold and rainy and you need a meal to warm you up from the inside out.
-A hearty vegetable broth flavored with generous chunks of carrot, celery, kale and chard, it is bursting with vitamins.
-Green lentils form the base of the soup, adding protein and fiber, while paprika and cumin bring a hint of warming spice.
+A hearty vegetable broth flavoured with generous chunks of carrot, celery, kale and chard, it is bursting with vitamins.
+Green lentils form the base of the soup, adding protein and fibre, while paprika and cumin bring a hint of warming spice.

 Best of all, despite looking like a full morning’s work, this easy vegan recipe comes together in about half an hour.
-Pair with Erbology crackers for added texture and flavor.
+Pair with Erbology crackers for added texture and flavour.

 "All our easy vegan recipes for lunch pack in lots of vegetables, helping you along the way to your five-a-day."